 - Use a whole-school approach: It is important to ensure that there is school leadership and management structure support and that all class teachers and lunchtime supervisors are engaged.
 This whole-school approach includes training for all staff and additional physical activity in several curriculum areas (e.g. in biology or maths).

 - Include a family or home-based element: Intervention programmes appear most successful when they promote physical activities that can be done within or starting from the family home.
-Involvement of families has also been demonstrated to be an integral part of any school-based programme promoting physical activity.
+The involvement of families has also been demonstrated to be an integral part of any school-based programme promoting physical activity.

 - Implement the intervention for at least three months to one year and ensure that sustainability is planned into the programme: Evidence suggests that longer physical activity initiatives, such as those that run for a whole school year, tend to have a stronger effect on total physical activity levels than those of a shorter duration.

-- Create inclusive programmes: The most successful interventions maximise the potential for involvement of all children and young people by ensuring activities are differentiated and that they cater for a range of abilities.
+- Create inclusive programmes: The most successful interventions maximise the potential for involvement of all children and young people by ensuring activities are differentiated and that they cater to a range of abilities.

 - Change screen time habits: Interventions that have decreased screen time (i.e. TV and computer use) offer children the opportunity to increase physical activity as that time is no longer being used for sedentary screen time.